 Our History

-The Children's Eternal Rainforest (BEN) belongs to the Monteverde Conservation Association (ACM), a non-profit Costa Rican conservation organization, whose mission is "to conserve, preserve and rehabilitate tropical ecosystems and their biodiversity."
+The Children's Eternal Rainforest (CER) belongs to the Monteverde Conservation League (MCL), a Costa Rican nonprofit organization with the mission "to conserve, preserve and rehabilitate tropical ecosystems and their biodiversity."

-Throughout its 34-year history, the ACM has promoted conservation through land purchases, environmental education, reforestation and restoration of degraded lands, sustainable development, ecotourism and scientific research.
+Since 1986, MCL has promoted conservation through land purchase, environmental education, reforestation and restoration of degraded lands, sustainable development, ecotourism, and scientific research.

 The Children's Eternal Rainforest begins